 Diving deeper into an ITSM tool peer review example

-As stated earlier, this blog is ultimately the result of a single statement based on a particular peer-review matrix.
+As stated earlier, this blog is ultimately the result of a single statement based on a particular ITSM-tool peer reviews site matrix.
 And thus, this is the one I’ve chosen to look at more closely.
 It doesn’t mean that my observations reflect all peer review mechanisms – I’m just trying to prove that people need to take peer-review comparisons with the proverbial “pinch of salt.”

 I’d also say that the same is true about any ITSM tool comparison, as what you see is based on assumptions, opinions, and particular use cases; and is not necessarily an exact match to your organization’s ITSM wants and needs.

 So, let’s start to dig, with the source of my information and opinions a particular matrix from late Q1 2017.